 Joseph and Mary did not claim “faith in God” as a way to escape their personal responsibility.
-They had prepared as best they could.
-They had accomplished every preparation that their financial ability allowed.
-And, after they had done everything that they could do themselves, they trusted in God for the rest.
+They prepared as best they could.
+They accomplished every preparation that their financial ability allowed.
+And, after they had done everything they could do themselves, they trusted in God for the rest.

 They trusted God for that which was beyond their ability.
 They didn’t treat God like a sugar daddy.
 What they did was listen, pay attention to the Bible’s instructions, obey God, and, they did their part to prepare.

 God does not promise to bail us out when we make stupid decisions.
 He does not promise to come to our rescue when we have failed to do what we know we should do.
 However, He does promise to meet our needs (not wants) when we do our part; when we are righteous and faithful and obedient.
 Thankfully, God is merciful, He may rescue us in spite of our failure to prepare, but we can’t expect that from Him.
-That’s a wholly unreasonable expectation.
+That is a wholly unreasonable expectation.

 5. Readiness needs to be a way of life for us.
 No excuses.
 Joseph and Mary demonstrate to us yet another, very important prepper characteristic.
 Both of them were prepared and ready to roll.
 They were ready for the unexpected on their planned trip, and for an unexpected emergency that occurred while they were on that trip.